technologiestiftung/berlin-iot-hub-frontend/README.md

-# Berlin Data Hub (Frontend)
+# Berlin IoT Hub (Frontend)

-This repository contains the frontend of the Berlin Data Hub of Technologiestiftung Berlin.
+This repository contains the frontend of the Berlin IoT Hub of Technologiestiftung Berlin.

 WORK IN PROGRESS